scarletbright/avalanche-docs/docs/v1.0/en/faq/faq.md

 HD wallets support generating a new address for every transaction.
 This is a convention to increase privacy.
 Previous addresses may be reused and your wallet's balance will be correct.

-### For the token sale should I use the address from the keygen site or the web wallet?

-Use the address from [the keygen site](https://keygen.avax.network).
-This will guarantee the tokens you buy will be delivered to a new wallet with the correct address.

 ## Common Problems

 ### API call fails with `Failed to connect to 127.0.0.1 port 9650: Connection refused`